Before we get into ways to cope and determine your next steps, I want to say that I’m sorry you didn’t get into grad school.

 Believe it or not, a perfect score will not get you into your dream school; though an abysmal score can hurt your chances of getting into a school that should be within your reach (considering your GPA, experience, letters of rec., etc.).

 So if you received an okay score on the GRE, for example, let’s say 152 on both sections, it may not be the GRE that is holding you back.
 There could very well be other omissions—or sub-par standings—in your record that could have influenced the admission board’s decision.
 That being said, improving your GRE score could help to make up for these other components – which may be more set in stone, like an undergrad GPA.

-On the other hand, if you scored in the low 140’s, then your GRE score could very well have been factor.
+On the other hand, if you scored in the low 140’s, then your GRE score could very well have been a factor.
 If you think you are in this group, do not lose heart.
-You can improve your score (I routinely see students in the Magoosh testimonial section increase their scores by 16 points).
+You can improve your score (I routinely see Magoosh students increase their scores by 16 points).
 And by extension, you can improve your chances in getting accepted the second time around.

 But I don’t just want to give you a pep talk and a pat on the back.
 Increasing even by 10-points will mean you not only have to work harder, but you have to work smarter.
 When you are reapplying, you usually have the benefit of time on your side.
 Use that time and work hard to improve your score!